iamsayan/remove-wp-meta-tags/README.md

 1. After activation go to 'Settings > WP Header Footer'.
 1. Enable options as per your need and save changes.

-To go back to default state, just disable the plugin options located into 'Plugins > Header & Meta Tags' menu and save changes.
+To go back to default state, just disable the plugin options located into 'Plugins > Easy Header Footer' menu and save changes.

 ### Frequently Asked Questions ###

 #### How to use this plugin? ####

-Go to 'Settings > Header & Meta Tags' and check the options and hit 'save changes'.
+Go to 'Settings > Easy Header Footer' and check the options and hit 'save changes'.

 #### Is there an admin interface for this plugin? ####

 Yes.
-You can access this from 'Settings > Header & Meta Tags'
+You can access this from 'Settings > Easy Header Footer'

 #### How to check this is working? ####